-A fraction calculator adds, subtracts, multiplies, divides, and simplifies fractions using the same rules you use by hand.
-The key idea is simple: addition and subtraction need a common denominator, while multiplication and division do not.
+A fraction calculator adds, subtracts, multiplies, divides, and simplifies fractions with the same rules you use by hand.
+The deciding fact: addition and subtraction need a common denominator, while multiplication and division do not.

 1. Add fractions